July 15, 2022

 Today, I would like to share a couple of short conversations that delighted me and (I hope) will help you smile as well.

-A member of our full-time team approached me this week with an observation I have never heard before.
+A member of our full-time team approached me this summer with an observation I have never heard before.
 She is a proud and skilled mother of two boys.

 “I want to share something I realized after watching counselor orientation.